LSRCT/YAAmbiC/README.md

 - esp8266

 The LEDs require 5V DC, using a reasonably sized screen and appropriate brightness a USB3 outlet should be able to power this.

+*EDIT* After changing the LED count from 60 to 144 using USB to power the thing is not possible anymore

 Communication is done via UDP over Wifi to avoid using a Serial to USB adapter.
 The color information is calculated by a python script, applying some smoothing before sending.